 Buying a ticket

 It is not necessary to pre-book your ticket online, but it can save you some money, and it is a good idea during a holiday when loads of people travel on this route.
 Buying in advance can also save you some stress, as there might be a long queue to get a ticket just before the departure.
-As mentioned, you can purchase your ticket online, thought the web page for Busquebus is very poorly designed, with a very misleading currencies in dollars.
+As mentioned, you can purchase your ticket online, thought the web page for Busquebus is very poorly designed with a very misleading currencies in dollars.
 However, if you are not in Buenos Aires, it is best to book and buy online before the departure.
 My hostel was very close to the Busquebus terminal, so I just walked there, and I bought a ticket at the agent located inside.
 I can’t say stuff speaks well English, but we closed the deal without any major hassle.
 You can pay by cash or card, and as far as I remember, I purchased a day return the cheapest option to Colonia (3h of journey each way) and I paid around 70-80$ in total (December 2015).

 Remember to check-in

-Please do keep in your mind that this is an international journey that required you to check-in at the doc with your passport and bag, if you have one.
+Please do remember that this is an international journey that required you to check-in at the doc with your passport and bag, if you have one.
 Same as at the airport, you will have to get in a queue lane towards your check-in desk.
 You should also be at the terminal at least an hour and a half before the departure for immigration purposes etc. Your passport will be checked, but you will get stamped after check-in, but before waiting area.
 I can’t remember seeing off duty shops there, but they are at the ferry, with a very good prices, especially for cosmetics.
 Liquor is also available to purchase.

 Please do keep in you mind that a time difference between Uruguay and Argentina, with Uruguay being ahead, is one hour.
 Important to know the proper return departure time.
-I wasn`t aware of it, and I arrived at the dock an hour ahead, when I coud enjoy the Colonial old town longer.
+I wasn`t aware of it, and I arrived at the dock an hour ahead, when I could enjoy the Colonial old town longer.

 - Argentinian pesos are widely used in Colonia.
 I paid in the restaurant by them for my bill.

-- Very cute touristic old town in Colonia, by the cost, is easily accessible just on food, so no need to take a taxi.
+- Very cute touristic old town in Colonia by the cost is easily accessible just on food, so no need to take a taxi.

 - For a budget backpacker is better to get your own food and take with, as restaurants in Uruguay are very expensive, with pizzas and burgers starting at 10$, as the cheapest option.
 You can get a snack with you for the time of journey too, as again, restaurant inside the ferry is very pricey and, to be honest, not the best one.